suprazyDev/suprazyDev/README.md

 + Js / py ln / ru

-currently working on a prlt project with my boi </lext>
+currently working on a prlt project with my boi samnn and kermit the fag</lext>